genivaljr86/contact-list/README.md

 ## 2 - Contact List Frontend
 Create a web app which explores the API built in the second assignment.
 You are expected to use Angular, TypeScript, Angular CLI and SCSS.
-The UI design is totally up to you.

 ### How to run
 `cd contact-list`